exercism/java/exercises/pig-latin/.meta/hints.md

-# Pig Latin

-Implement a program that translates from English to Pig Latin.

-Pig Latin is a made-up children's language that's intended to be confusing.
-It obeys a few simple rules (below), but when it's spoken quickly it's really difficult for non-children (and non-native speakers) to understand.

-- **Rule 1**: If a word begins with a vowel sound, add an "ay" sound to the end of the word.
-- **Rule 2**: If a word begins with a consonant sound, move it to the end of the word, and then add an "ay" sound to the end of the word.

-There are a few more rules for edge cases, and there are regional variants too.

-See <http://en.wikipedia.org/wiki/Pig_latin> for more details.

-# Java Tips

 Since this exercise has difficulty 5 it doesn't come with any starter implementation.
 This is so that you get to practice creating classes and methods which is an important part of programming in Java.
 It does mean that when you first try to run the tests, they won't compile.